eljpsm/nkn-esi/README.md

 (the DER Facility, or DERF), and the **exchange** (the Interfacing Party with External Responsibility, or IPER).
 This coordination node allows you to use a single instance as both a facility to an exchange, and an exchange to facilities.

+The ESI is an interface between these two components, where it would ideally store historical data and future predictions.

+If implemented, the ESI results in two distinctly different types of services:

+* real time **interactive** requests
+* **dynamic** responses based on configured parameters

 The registry is a simple server that allows exchanges to "signup" and save their information to.
 Then, a facility can query the registry looking for specific exchange details and easily match.
 A registry is decentralized, and anyone can create their own registry and have exchanges sign up.